WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 }
 ```

-Comparing that to the example issuer DID above, the only thing needed to change is mapping `publicKeys` to `authentication`.
+Comparing that to the example issuer DID above, the only thing needed to change is how `publicKey` is handled.

 ```json